ireneweng/calculator/README.md

 A simple calculator tool with command-line options, a user interface with preference settings, and server support.

 ## Overview
-This project is a very basic demo of UI design, implementation, and general coding practices typical of my work as a pipeline developer and technical artist.
-Thanks for looking!
+This is a very basic demo of a PySide widget, originally completed in two weeks for a coding test.

 ### Requirements
 - Python 3